opulencephp/docs/authentication.md

 Typically, you'll see JWTs as strings in the following format: "{base64-encoded header}.{base64-encoded payload}.{base64-encoded signature}".

 <h4 id="building-jwts">Building JWTs</h4>
+You can programmatically build an unsigned JWT.
+You can then use a signer to [sign your JWT](#signing-jwts) and encode it as a string.

 ```php
 use DateTimeImmutable;
 use Opulence\Authentication\Tokens\JsonWebTokens\JwtHeader;